SepehrDamavandi/zk-mixer/README.md

 This demo runs a Merkle tree of 3 levels with capacity of 8 leafs and root history of 2.

 # How to run ZK-MIXER
-To run this demo first run
+To run this demo first run the folowwing command to install the required node modules.
 ```code
 npm install
 ```
-to install the required node modules.

 to generate the proving and verifying key of the circuit run
 ```code